Winter is the BEST season for whale watching on Maui! — Learn more...

 Parking lot of the Iao Valley State Park

-Parking in the lot costs $10 per passenger vehicle for non-residents, although if you’re willing to walk a bit, you may be able to find some free parking in the road leading up to the lot.
+Parking in the lot costs $10 per passenger vehicle for non-residents, although if you’re willing to risk it, you may be able to find some free parking in the road leading up to the lot.
 Just be sure to check for “No Parking” signs and don’t leave valuables in your car.

 Woman standing in front of the Iao Needle on the Iao Needle Hike in Maui